 In a recent newsletter, I talked about the fact that I had a piggy bank when I was growing up.
 I dutifully kept my quarters and JFK half-dollars in it.
 When I asked my parents for something that they thought I should pay for, they would say, "Holly, if you want that, you know you can always break your piggy bank." …

 Welcome.
-Holly P. Thomas, LLC was formed in 2007 to provide fee-only, hourly and fixed-fee financial planning.
-We do not touch our clients’ money but help them strategize and integrate their business and personal finances.
-We sell no products other than the product of our own expertise, experience and creativity in helping our clients reach their goals.
+We offer fee-only, hourly, and fixed-fee financial planning for Tampa, St. Petersburg, Clearwater and surrounding areas.
+We do not touch our clients’ money but help them strategize and integrate business and personal finances.
+We sell no products other than our expertise, experience and creativity in helping our clients reach their goals.

 How May We Help You?

 Our clients often come to us with very important concerns on their mind.
 For example:

 - How do I know how much is "enough" for me and my family?

 - It feels as though my financial life has been put together piecemeal.

 - I thought I was getting a relationship with a financial professional, but all I got was a transaction.

 - I'm not sure my financial professional really understands my goals - or what I'm all about.

 - How can I tell, exactly, what I'm spending to have my finances managed?

 These are important concerns, worthy of serious answers.